Get On Board with SRTA

 Help prioritize improvements to stops that need them most

-Bus Stop Improvement and Balancing
+Bus Stop Balancing and Improvement Plan

 Once the Design Guidelines are finalized, SRTA will put the Bus Stop Design Guidelines into action and create a plan to improve bus stop design and spacing.
 Expanding the distance between some bus stops will reduce the time buses spend sitting still at stops and get riders from point A to point B faster.
 We will need your help to understand which stops can be moved, removed, and added to speed up our service.
+Learn more and provide feedback on the Get Involved page.

 - Review guidelines from similar transit agencies